-9. Reporting of Accidents and Physical Injuries
+9. Reporting of Accidents and Physical Injuries (revised 8/11)

-Any faculty member who is injured on the campus of West Virginia State University or in the performance of any work-related duties should report the incident to his/her department chair immediately and file a Workman's Compensation Accident Report with the Office of Fiscal Affairs.
-These forms are available in the Fiscal Affairs Office.
-(A sample form is included in this handbook in Appendix W.) Faculty who witness accidents or injuries should call the Department of Public Safety at #3353 or #3181.
+Any faculty member who is injured on the campus of West Virginia State University or in the performance of any work-related duties must report the incident to his/her department chair immediately and file a Workman's Compensation Accident Report with the Office of Public Safety within 24 hours of the event.
+These forms are available in the Public Safety Office.
+(A sample form is included in this handbook in Appendix W.) Faculty who witness accidents or injuries should call the Department of Public Safety at 304-766-3353 or 304-766-3181.
 Serious and/or life-threatening incidents should be called in to "911."